 Since I have been busy the past few years preparing students for the Cambridge International English Language Testing System (IELTS) test, I thought I’d blog about the various textbooks I have used in class, plus the additional resources I found in the college library.

-First up is Interchange Student’s Book 2 with Audio CD (3rd Edition), which I’d used with two groups of intermediate students.
+First up is Interchange Student’s Level 2 with Audio CD (3rd Edition),which I’d used with two groups of intermediate students.

-“Interchange Third edition is a four-level series for adult and young-adult learners of English from the beginning to the high-intermediate level.
+“Interchange Third edition is a four-level series (Introduction, Level 1, Level 2, Level 3) for adult and young-adult learners of English from the beginning to the high-intermediate level.

 The Interchange Third Edition Level 2 Student’s Book builds on the foundations established in Level 1 for accurate and fluent communication, extending grammatical, lexical, and functional skills.